 - Conversion of the approximately 100,000-sf office building in the southwest corner of the Project Site to a multifamily residential building with approximately 50, 2-bedroom units.
 The 3-story, approximately 37.5-foot-tall building with rooftop mechanicals would remain in its current location on the Project Site.
 The building would contain a residential lobby and amenity space.
-Parking for the multifamily building would be accommodated in a new, 51-space surface parking lot and a new, 2-story, 60-space parking structure north of the building.
-The parking structure is anticipated to be connected to the multifamily building with an enclosed pedestrian bridge/walkway. - Construction of approximately 125, 2-story townhouses, throughout the Project Site.
-Three separate models of townhouse are envisioned, each with two bedrooms and a two-car garage.
-The townhouses would be constructed in attached groups of two, three, or four units and would range in size from approximately 2,800 gsf to 3,600 gsf, which includes the approximately 360 gsf to 410 gsf two-car garage.
-The total aggregate gross floor area of the 125 townhouses would be approximately 391,279 gsf. - Demolition of the Site's existing 29-foot tall, two-story, approximately 316-space parking garage and the 36-foot tall, three-story, approximately 161,000 square foot northern office building. - Both the multifamily and townhouse units would be age-restricted to those 55 years of age and older, as required by the Town's R-MF-SCH Zoning District and permitted by the U.S. Fair Housing Act.
-Attached as Appendix C is representative language that the Applicant plans to utilize in a Homeowner's Association (HOA) document governing use of the Site.
+Parking for the multifamily building would be accommodated in a new, approximately 53-space surface parking lot and a new, 2-story, approximately 60-space parking structure north of the building.
+The parking structure is anticipated to be connected to the multifamily building with an enclosed pedestrian bridge/walkway. - The multifamily units would be age-restricted to those 55 years of age and older, as required by the Town's R-MF-SCH Zoning District and permitted by the U.S. Fair Housing Act.
+Attached as Appendix C is representative language that the Applicant plans to utilize in a rental agreement governing use of the Site.